In 1940 a gallon of gas cost 18¢, the average car cost $800, minimum wage was 30¢ per hour, and Peck’s was there.

 Upon moving to Reno, Nevada, Virgil entered into research with Jack Stephens, a car dealer, who was knowledgeable about titling and registering vehicles.
 After many months of investigation and collaboration with the various DMVs throughout the United States, Peck’s Title Book became a reality and was published for the first time.
 Later, Stephens-Peck, Inc. was permanently relocated to Utah.

-Peck’s Title Book is now 80 years old and has been a family-owned and operated business since 1978.
+Peck’s Title Book is now 80 years old and has been woman-owned and operated since 1978.
 Peck’s Title Book has gained a reputation among dealers and lending institutions and has helped state vehicle administrators to revise their codes.
 There have been several facsimile publications over the years; however, the Original Peck’s Title Book has become The Essential Reference and was designed as an easy, quick, accurate source of information.